 Improved Care for Migrant Torture Survivors in Italy's Reception System

 Many refugees and migrants reaching Europe have suffered torture and require specialized care.
-This study interviewed clinicians, psychologists, and reception staff in Rome’s reception system and investigated how they identify and manage torture survivors.
+This qualitative study conducted by MSF and local partners interviewed clinicians, psychologists, and reception staff in Rome’s reception system and investigated how they identify and manage torture survivors.